huawenbo/PDE-FEM/README.md

+# PDE Finite Element Method
-# This is the partial differential equation finite element method by using the Ritz-Galerkin methods.
+## This is the partial differential equation finite element method by using the Ritz-Galerkin methods.
 We use the finite element method of triangular dissection to solve practical problems, and the related computational algorithms all use the Gaussian numerical integration method in numerical analysis.

 ## Question: